 Our Verdict

-The Tempurpedic Supreme mattress is an 11.25″ memory foam mattress sold exclusively at Costco.
+The Tempurpedic Supreme is an 11.25″ memory foam mattress sold exclusively at Costco.
 It is made of 2 layers of the brand’s special memory foam that sits atop 2 layers of support foam.
 The bottom-most layer is cut with air channels to aid in breathability.

 The mattress is available in two firmness options — medium and firm.
 However, we found the medium to be more like a medium-firm (6 out of 10) while the firm is a solid 8 out of 10, where 10 is the most firm.